Thinking about renting a car in Europe for a holiday? But which car hire company to choose & what to be aware of when renting a car?

 - Fuel – it will depend on the millage you will do.
 Fuel is much more expensive in Europe than in the US.

 - Parking at your hotel – double check if there is free parking, otherwise you can expect to pay $10-15 a day for a parking space near your hotel

 - Public parking – while travelling around this can cost you a few bucks per hour.
-Most parkings in Italy are paid while is Spain free.
+Most of the parking in Italy is paid while in Spain is free.

-- Road/motorway tolls – Italy and France are expansive, while Germany is totally free.
+- Road/motorway tolls – Italy and France are expensive, while Germany is totally free.